eclispe/rydeplayer/README.md

 Install pyDispmanx driver from https://github.com/eclispe/pyDispmanx and ensure the .so file is in your PYTHONPATH

 Install Longmynd.
-Currently recommending that you use this fork as it has fixes that have not been merged upstream yet: https://github.com/eclispe/longmynd
+Currently recommending that the BATC fork is used: https://github.com/BritishAmateurTelevisionClub/longmynd

+Install CombiTunerExpress.
+CombiTunerExpress is proprietary and only available as a binary.

 ## Config Files
 A complete sample YAML config file is provided as `config.sample.yaml`, this contains all currently configurable options.
 If some options are omitted from the config file then internal defaults will be used.
 ### Config file options
 * ```configRev``` The config format revision of this file, if present but wrong the file will not load, if missing file will load with warning.
-Current revision is 2
+Current revision is 3
 * ```sources``` This section contains the source specific confgs
   * ```LONGMYND``` This section defines the paths and other settings for your Longmynd installation
     * ```binpath``` path to the Longmynd binary.